-Great leaders emphasize reason, empathy, honesty, integrity and transparency when making decisions.
+Great leaders emphasize consistency, empathy, honesty, integrity, reason and transparency.

 Does your Board have an established process to work through decisions?
 Of course you have meetings (see this Board meeting survey), but HOW do you plan, prioritize, synthesize and execute all of the myriad decisions that your community needs to tackle?
 Welcome to decision-making 101 and governance 101.

 Positive change isn’t arbitrary.
 Homeowners and volunteer leaders need to pay attention, remain properly informed, and get engaged to deliver results.
 Communicating effectively requires an accurate picture.
 Don’t confuse sound bites with due diligence.
 Become an expert for your community.

 Begin by reading your state statutes.
 Many common interest communities (CICs) are organized as non-profit corporations.
 Is yours?
 Non-profit corporations may be subject to additional requirements for meetings, voting, disclosure, notice, and more that may not be covered in CIC-specific statutes.

 Decision-making often centers around around the role of Board and how individual Board members play a role.
 Understanding how non-profit Boards work as a team is essential (view Board & Officers), but so too is understanding the appropriate venue to make decisions.
 Some statutes require that all non-ministerial acts require decision-making in an open meeting.
 Meetings should follow your adopted parliamentary procedure (usually Robert's Rules of Order), but should also indulge in robust discussion when appropriate.
 Informed discussion leads to informed motions, not vice versa.
 Complicated, time-consuming topics often benefit from the involvement of a committee.
 Well-intentioned volunteerism and meeting attendance is not enough.